AvvyB/blender-multi-user/README.md

 ![settings](medias/connexion.gif)

-This tool aims to allow multiple user to work on the same scene over the network.
+This tool aims to allow multiple users to work on the same scene over the network.
+Based on a Clients / Server architecture, the data-oriented replication schema replicate blender datablocks across the wire.

 ## Installation